Roxanne Dryden-Edwards, MD

-There are many treatments available for agoraphobia, including specific kinds of psychotherapy as well as several effective medications.
+There are many treatments available for overcoming agoraphobia, including specific kinds of psychotherapy as well as several effective medications.
 A specific form of psychotherapy that focuses on decreasing negative, anxiety-provoking, or other self-defeating thoughts and behaviors (called cognitive behavioral therapy) has been found to be highly effective in treating agoraphobia.
 In fact, when agoraphobia occurs along with panic disorder, cognitive behavioral therapy, with or without treatment with medication, is considered to be the most effective way to both relieve symptoms and prevent their return.
-In fact, sometimes patients respond equally as well when treated with group cognitive behavioral therapy or a brief course of cognitive behavioral therapy as they do when treated with traditional cognitive therapy.
-Psychotherapy for agoraphobia is effective for many people when they receive it over the Internet, which is optimistic news for people who live in areas that are hundreds of miles from the nearest mental-health professional.
+In fact, sometimes patients respond equally as well when treated with group cognitive behavioral therapy or a brief course of that kind of therapy, as they do when treated with traditional cognitive behavioral therapy.
+Psychotherapy for agoraphobia is also effective for many people when they receive it over the Internet, which is optimistic news for people who live in areas that are hundreds of miles from the nearest mental-health professional.

 Another form of therapy that has been found effective in managing agoraphobia includes self-exposure.
 In that intervention, the person either imagines or puts him or herself into situations that cause increasing levels of agoraphobic anxiety, using relaxation techniques in each situation in order to master their anxiety.
 As people gain access to the Internet, there is increasing evidence that exposure therapy can also be done effectively through that medium.

 Panic disorder and phobias are sometimes treated with drugs in a medication class known as benzodiazepines.
 This class of medications causes relaxation but is used less often these days to treat anxiety due to the possibility of addiction, increasing need for higher doses, and overdose.
 The risk of overdose is especially heightened if taken when alcohol is also being consumed.
 Examples of medications from that group include diazepam (Valium), alprazolam (Xanax), lorazepam (Ativan), and clonazepam (Klonopin).